-This section addresses how projects will be selected by the Board, including the process for decision making and the project selection criteria.
-The decision making process for each year of this program is documented in Appendix B.
+This section addresses how projects will be selected by the Board, including the process for decision-making and the project selection criteria.
+An example decision-making process for each year of this program is documented in Appendix B.

-Following the creation of the one-page project submittals, these will be distributed to the Board for initial project selection via a Board determined process such as use of project selection forms (examples provided in Appendices D and E), by a vote of the Board, or some other process.
+Following the creation of the one-page project submittals, these will be distributed to the Board for initial project selection via a Board determined process such as use of project selection forms (examples provided in Appendix D), by a vote of the Board, or some other process.
 The selection process is designed to quantify the relative importance and value of proposed initiatives based on individual agencies and the Board's requirements.